TheAngryByrd/MiniScaffold/docsSrc/Tutorials/Getting_Started_With_Libraries.md

     [0.1.0]: https://github.com/user/MyCoolNewLib.git/releases/tag/v0.1.0

 - You can then use the `Release` target, specifying the version number either in the `RELEASE_VERSION` environment variable, or else as a parameter after the target name.
-This will:
+    - `./build.sh Release 0.2.0`

+- This target will do the following for you:
   - update `CHANGELOG.md`, moving changes from the `Unreleased` section into a new `0.2.0` section
     - if there were any prerelease versions of 0.2.0 in the changelog, it will also collect their changes into the final 0.2.0 entry
   - make a commit bumping the version:  `Bump version to 0.2.0` and adds the new changelog section to the commit's body
+  - push a git tag
+- The GitHub Action will then:
   - publish the package to NuGet
-  - push a git tag
   - create a GitHub release for that git tag

 macOS/Linux Parameter: